prebid/prebid.github.io/guide.md

 **Code Use**
 This data file is read in the nav.html file using Liquid. (__includes/nav.html).

-### sidebar
+### Sidebar

-The sidebar yml file is used to construct the left side navigation when the site is viewed on desktops and tablets and the top navigation when views on phones.
+The sidebar YML file is used to construct the left side navigation when the site is viewed on desktops and tablets and the top navigation when views on phones.

 The YML map is divided into collections of menu sections.
 Menu sections are commented when they begin, for example;

 #--------------Overview--------------|

-Each menu item is represented in the yml map as a collection of key value pairs and begins with a dash (-) symbol.
+Each menu item is represented in the YML map as a collection of key value pairs and begins with a dash (-) symbol.
 An indented collection indicates it is a child of the collection above it.
 Example:

 ```Markdown
 #--------------Overview--------------|